 - Remove any remaining dust or debris from around the doorway opening.

-Installing the New Sliding Glass Door
+How to Install a New Sliding Glass Door

 Before installing the new sliding glass door, remove the sliding door panel from the doorframe until after the doorframe has been installed.
 The stationary panel should remain intact.

-Installing the new doorframe.
 Situate new doorframe so that the track for the sliding door panel is facing the interior of the home and the track for the screen door and stationary door panel is facing the exterior.
 To install the doorframe into the doorway opening:

 - Lift the doorframe into place and use a rubber mallet to tap the doorframe into the doorway opening.